Kaisbn/rjv/subjects/main.md

 * Expected arguments (most take none).

 ### `status`
-Provides the player information on the agent its cast on.
+Provides the player with information on the agent it's cast on.
 Information is : status (dead or alive), causeOfDeath, and the block status of the block its currently on.

 ### `moveXXX`
-Move the target agent in the given direction if possilble (ie, y > 1 and < 256).
+Move the target agent in the given direction if possible (ie, y > 1 and < 256).
 Agents can move through any terrain without restriction.

 ### `convert`